 TOP GRAIN LEATHER

-“Top grain", is the definition that is generally used when the leather is buffed or treated.
-The better the quality of hide or skin, the less it has to be treated.
-The natural grain variations should be exposed.
-One should see the "fat wrinkles" and the feel, or hand, should be supple and natural to the touch.
-So when choosing your leather, make sure it looks natural, smells good, and has a soft hand
+“Top grain", is the definition that's for the most part utilized when the calfskin is buffed or treated.
+The way better the quality of stow away or skin, the less it has got to be treated.
+The characteristic grain varieties ought to be uncovered.
+One ought to see the "fat wrinkles" and the feel, or hand, ought to be supple and common to the touch.
+So when choosing your leather, make beyond any doubt it looks normal, smells great, and contains a delicate hand.

 Cheaper leathers have an imitation grain pressed or embossed into the surface.
 They are stiff and "boardy" with a heavy coating of pigmentation to cover up imperfections and they look and feel like plastic.